sunpy/sunraster/docs/data_types/raster.rst

 Coordinates
 ^^^^^^^^^^^

-Coordinate Properties
+Coordinate properties
 *********************

 `~sunraster.RasterSequence` provides the same convenience properties as `~sunraster.SpectrogramSequence` to retrieve the real world coordinate values for each pixel along each axis.
-`sunraster.RasterSequence.lon`, `sunraster.RasterSequence.lat`, and `sunraster.RasterSequence.spectral` return their values in the raster representation while `sunraster.RasterSequence.time` and `sunraster.RasterSequence.exposure_time` return their values in the sns representation.
+`sunraster.RasterSequence.celestial`, and `sunraster.RasterSequence.spectral` return their values in the raster representation while `sunraster.RasterSequence.time` and `sunraster.RasterSequence.exposure_time` return their values in the sns representation.

-sns Axis Extra Coordinates
+sns axis extra coordinates
 **************************

 As well as `~sunraster.RasterSequence.time` and `~sunraster.RasterSequence.exposure_time`, some `sunraster.SpectrogramCube.extra_coords` may contain other coordinates that are aligned with the slit step axis.